dotansimha/graphql-code-generator/packages/scripts/handlebars-templates-scripts/README.md

 This package exposes a CLI util called `codegen-handlebars-templates-scripts` which allow you to easily create a GraphQL Codegen Template project, and built it without dealing with external utils.

-To get started with this package, install it globally, or as local dependency inside an existing directory:

-    $ yarn global add codegen-handlebars-templates-scripts

-Then, to start a new project, create a directory for your template project:
+To start a new project, create a directory for your template project and generate boilerplate:

     $ mkdir my-codegen-template
     $ cd my-codegen-template

-Now, run the following command inside your directory:

-    yarn codegen-handlebars-templates-scripts init
+    $ npx codegen-handlebars-templates-scripts init
+    $ yarn

 > If some files such as `package.json` are already exists in this dir, please use `--overwrite` to make sure it changes it as well.

-Now, install the boilerplate dependencies by running:

-    yarn

-The CLI util will create the boilerplate for you, so all you have to do it to write your own templates under `src/` and defined it in `config.ts` file.
+Now all you have to do it to write your own templates under `src/` and defined it in `config.ts` file.

 ## Testing your template locally